Quantum unique ergodicity for magnetic Laplacians on T^2: Proof for constant magnetic fields

+which tells us that eigenfunctions are stationary states.
+The fundamental properties of the magnetic Weyl quantization imply that such a commutator is the quantization of a Poisson bracket.
+More precisely, as noted in Corollary \ref{coro.comp.quadratic}, equation \eqref{eq.commutator14} can be rewritten as

-\end{lemma} The idea behind the proof of this lemma is that the ``quantum'' flow~\eqref{e:magnetic-periodicflow} induced by $h^2\mathscr{L}_\alpha$ is periodic with period $\pi/(h\widehat{B}_0)$.
-This allows to apply an averaging argument similar to the one used by Weinstein in his seminal work on eigenvalues of Schr\"odinger operators on the sphere~\cite{Weinstein1977}.
-See also~\cite{MaciaRiviere2016, MaciaRiviere2019, ArnaizMacia2022a, ArnaizMacia2022, CharlesLefeuvre2024} for the use of this averaging argument in the context of semiclassical measures.
-The extra difficulty compared with these references where the ``quantum'' flow is $2\pi$-periodic is that we average over very long semiclassical times of order $h^{-1}$.
-Yet, the nice properties of our quantization procedure (namely Corollary~\ref{coro.comp.quadratic}) ensure that this averaging procedure makes sense.
-In summary, this periodicity allows to replace $a$ by its average along a circle of radius of order $h^{-1}$.
-Then, a standard stationary phase argument allows to replace this first average of $a$ by its average over the $x$-variable.
+which now gives invariance by the \emph{classical} flow $\Phi^t$.
+We can therefore replace $a$ by its average along the flow.
+In fact the flow $\Phi^t$, which is nothing else that the cyclotron motion, is periodic with period $\pi/(h\widehat{B}_0)$.
+It follows very large circles, if we see the torus as a quotient of $\R^2$.
+This periodicity allows us to apply an averaging argument similar to the one used by Weinstein in his seminal work on eigenvalues of Schr\"odinger operators on the sphere~\cite{Weinstein1977}.
+See also~\cite{MaciaRiviere2016, MaciaRiviere2019, ArnaizMacia2022a, ArnaizMacia2022, CharlesLefeuvre2024} for similar arguments in the context of semiclassical measures.
+The extra difficulty compared with these references where the flow is $2\pi$-periodic, is that we average over very long semiclassical times, of order $h^{-1}$.
+Yet, since the invariance \eqref{eq.average14} is \emph{exact} (with no remainder), the averaging procedure makes sense even after very large time.
+In summary, this periodicity allows to replace $a$ by its average along a circle, of radius of order $h^{-1}$:

+Then, we decompose $a$ according to its Fourier modes, and a stationnary phase argument shows that all non-zero modes yield negligible contributions.
+For technical reasons, it will turn out useful to first include the momentum cutoff $\chi_1$.
+Let us now proceed with the details of the proof.